 - Special requirements to access information;

-Please let your Funeral Director know, or contact our client services staff at any of our offices.
+Please let your Funeral Director know, or contact Client Services at any of our offices.

 Information and Communications

 - The MCB website is compliant with the guidelines for accessibility of the World Wide Web Consortium (W3C).
 Accessibility features available on this site include descriptive text for images that can be read by assistive technologies, a high contrast colour scheme that assists users with visual impairments and the use of lightweight images and design to decrease load times.